NabaDurga and Her eight Divine Powers – Based on Hindu Mythology

 Frankly speaking, the Durga Puja Festival is in their veins, in their blood, in their heart and soul.
 It is the greatest of all great occasions for all of them whether they live in India or in five continents.
 Nowadays, Durga Puja is no longer a puja only or a set of customary rites and rituals only, but a large or rather the largest Festival in India covering chiefly four consecutive Puja days packed with great joy, fun and merriment.
 Though it is a religious festival basically, it is more of a religious one.
 Therefore, Durga Puja, nowadays, has largely turned into a Social Festival of the world.

-Last but not least, SSD has been celebrating their Durga Puja Festival uninterrupted for last 70 years.
-Apart from rite, ritual and religion SSD on one hand organise various cultural programmes across the Puja days, on the other hand, they also hold social and community welfare programmes time to time.
+Last but not least, SSD has been celebrating their Durga Puja Festival uninterrupted for the last 70 years.
+Apart from the rite, ritual and religion SSD, on one hand, organise various cultural programmes across the Puja days, on the other hand, they also hold social and community welfare programmes time to time.
 Often their Puja inaugural ceremonies are honoured by many different dignitaries of various quarters of Calcutta.
 Surprisingly this Puja Festival is exceptionally devoid of surface brilliance and huge financial expenditure.

 Now let us look into what is actually, written in the Hindu Mythology.
 An evil powered demon named Mahishasur had earned the grant of a boon from Lord Shiva by way of long devotions to Him (by way of punishing himself hard).
 Lord Shiva having been impressed with Mahishasur’s devotions blessed him that no one but a woman would be able to kill him.